Jobs after MBA Finance

 6. Portfolio Management

-Portfolio managers help their clients make decisions on investments.
-They are responsible for devising and implementing investment strategies and processes for achieving the client’s goals.
-Portfolio managers help in resolving financial constraints and manage portfolios by providing investment advice.
+Portfolio managers help their clients make decisions about investments.
+They are responsible for devising and implementing investment strategies and processes to achieve the client’s goals.
+Portfolio managers also help resolve financial constraints and manage portfolios by providing investment advice.

 Skills Required: